Top 10 energy conservation tips

 It is never too late to start enhancing your conservation of energy, the benefits of doing so add up!
 Some of the perks of being energy-conscious include:

 When you change your habits to use less energy in everyday life, you can save money on your energy bills.
 Reducing your energy consumption leads to less energy needing to be generated to power your home, which ultimately saves you money.

 For example, the U.S. Department of Energy estimates that the average American home spends $2,000 a year on home utility bills, which can be reduced by 25% by taking energy conservation measures.

 In many states, residents are encouraged to reduce their energy consumption to help states reach environmental goals, such as reducing CO2 emissions and pollution.
 For instance, if a majority of a state's residents commit to being more energy-conscious, pollution would be reduced, which means cleaner air for everyone.

 The federal government and states offer various incentives to help make energy conservation choices less expensive for consumers and businesses.
-It might not be feasible for some who aren’t in the financial position to upgrade their homes and businesses; these incentives serve to alleviate this burden.
+It might not be feasible for some who aren’t in a financial position to upgrade their homes and businesses; these incentives serve to alleviate this burden.

 Using less energy is better for the environment

 If you have not yet switched to solar, energy conservation will help you reduce the amount of pollution that’s emitted to power your home from traditional energy sources like coal or gas plants.
 With less CO2 in the air, you are helping curb the amount of heat-trapping gasses in the atmosphere.

-Not only are CO2 emissions reduced, you are also helping lessen air pollution that causes respiratory issues and hazy skies - particularly, you are reducing particulate matter emissions.
+Not only are CO2 emissions reduced, you are also helping lessen air pollution that causes respiratory issues and hazy skies - particularly, but you are also reducing particulate matter emissions.
 When less pollution is emitted in order to power your home, the air becomes a little easier to breathe!

 If you make the upgrade to solar, you are helping to accelerate the growing switch to renewable energy within the U.S. And, as an added bonus, switching to renewables is infectious; you’ll likely be encouraging your neighbors to start living greener lifestyles, as well.